snakesch/SDrecall/README.md

 ```

 #### Build the Rust phasing graph module
+Upon the conda env establishment via our provided SDrecall.yml file, a separate rust-based python extension is required to install via pip
 The default phasing workflow now calls a Rust implementation for graph construction.
 After activating the SDrecall environment, install the Python bindings by running either:

 ```bash